SpcFORK/Susha-Radix.js/README.md

+# Susha-Radix

+This allows for Radix-Ui Icons to be parsed into Susha Tag Icons for the web.

+---

 The provided code shows two functions, getIcon and createIcon, and a class Radix_META which are involved in fetching, loading, and creating icons in a web application.

 - getIcon function: